Back Pain & Sciatica Relief in Barrie, ON

 Sciatica is a common and very specific type of back pain.
 People who experience sciatica typically report a painful sensation in the lower back, legs, or buttocks, as it is a condition that develops from issues surrounding the nerves.

-Whether you’re experiencing general back pain or sciatica, our Barrie physiotherapy practice can help.
+Whether you’re experiencing general back pain or sciatica, our Barrie physiotherapy clinic can help.
 Contact Concept of Movement today at 705-728-9333 to schedule a consultation with one of our licensed physiotherapists and find the best treatment plan for back pain relief!

 Understanding the difference between back pain and sciatica: